ItzLoonie/spicy-mycena-64-patches/README.md

 ## Move Randomizer Overlay
 This patch adds an overlay on the left side of your screen that tells you what moves you currently have access to in the current course.

+> [!WARNING]
+> This patch may temporarily break in Spicy Mycena 64 v0.3.0.\
+> If this happens, just wait for a fix as it's likely related to changes to the Lives Counter code.

 ## Random Instruments
 This patch adds three new Sound options which allows you to toggle whether or not instruments are random for music, jingles and sound effects.

+> [!WARNING]
+> This patch will be deprecated when Spicy Mycena 64 receives Archipelago options for randomized instruments.

 ## Secret Sparkles
 This patch adds a sparkle effect to various hidden triggers, and unclaimed Monty Moles.